 I have 26 publications in International peer-reviewed journals and have published 4 Book chapters.
 My current h-index is 18.
 In the recent past, I have served as reviewer for Frontiers Journal, MDPI journals, Nature press journals, Medicine, Pathogen and vectors, BMC Microbiology, Archives of Microbiology, Journal of Antimicrobial Chemotherapy, and Indian Journal of Microbiology.

 Professor of Genetics and Deputy Head of the Department of Genetics, Ecology and Evolution.
 He is a member of the Brazilian Academy of Sciences and is a Knight of the National Order of Scientific Merit of the Brazilian Ministry of Science, Technology and Innovation.
 Researcher 1A of the National Council for Scientific and Technological Development (CNPq) which is the highest position.

-I am an assistant professor of Microbiology and Immunology at Faculty of Pharmacy, Cairo University, Egypt.
-I am interested in microbial pathogenesis, microbial and phage genomics, microbiome research, pharmacomicrobiomics, antibiotic resistance surveillance, and virulence gene discovery.
+I am a Professor and Chair, Department of Microbiology and Immunology, Faculty of Pharmacy, Cairo University, Egypt.
+I am interested in microbiome research, pharmacomicrobiomics, evolution and emergence microbial pathogenesis and resistance, microbial and phage genomics, antibiotic resistance surveillance, adaptive laboratory evolution, metabolic reconstruction and pathway gap filling, and virulence gene discovery.

 Stefan Baral is a physician epidemiologist and an Associate Professor in the Department of Epidemiology at the Johns Hopkins School of Public Health (JHSPH).
 Stefan has led epidemiological studies among key populations including men who have sex with men and sex workers in Southern, Eastern, and Western African countries as well as in Central and Southeastern Asia.
 Stefan acts as the Director of the Key Populations Program for the Center for Public Health and Human Rights at the JHSPH.